dal-arc/Time-Tracking-in-Parking--Object-Detection-by-YOLOv8/README.md

 ## Model Training: YOLOv8 Nano

 The object detection model used in this project is based on **YOLOv8 Nano (YOLOv8n)**.
-YOLOv8 provides multiple model versions with different trade-offs between speed, model size, and detection accuracy.

 ## Transfer Learning and Fine-Tuning
-Instead of training the model from scratch, this project uses a pre-trained **YOLOv8 Nano model** and fine-tunes it on a custom dataset.
+The project uses a pre-trained **YOLOv8 Nano model** and fine-tunes it on a custom dataset.

-This approach applies **Transfer Learning**, where the model benefits from knowledge learned from large-scale datasets and adapts it to the target detection task.
-Fine-tuning helps reduce training time and improves detection performance compared to building a model from the beginning.

 ## Tools and Libraries Used